joaofaro/FHOG/readme.md

 ## Code Example

-To use the ALPCA Background subtraction you just need to create the object:
+To use the FHOG extractor you just need to create the object:
 <br />
 *HogFeature FHOG(cellSize, scale);*